 A mortgage is a loan secured by a home as a collateral.
-When someone decides to buy a house, there are only 2 ways to achieve this: (1) pay cash, or (b) finance the loan.
-Unless a borrower has sufficient cash or savings to pay for the house in full, the other option is to finance the house for an extended period of time.
+When someone decides to buy a house, there are only two ways to achieve this: (1) pay cash, or (b) finance the loan.
+Unless a borrower has sufficient cash or savings to pay for the house in full, the other option is to finance the home for an extended period.
 The financing aspect is what most people opt for when buying a house.
 This is where a mortgage comes into the picture.

-Taking on a mortgage is a huge undertaking for most people, the average person doesn’t want to bear an immense debt in their lifetime.
+Taking on a mortgage is a massive undertaking for most people, the average person doesn’t want to bear an immense debt in their lifetime.
 On the other hand, we all want an asset that will appreciate over time.
-Something that when held on to for a long period of time can be passed down from one generation to another.
-This is the greatest appeal of a house or any real estate; the ability to appreciate and increase in value over time, thereby building equity.
+Something that when holding on to for an extended period can be passed down from one generation to another.
+This is the most significant appeal of a house or any real estate; the ability to appreciate and increase in value over time, thereby building equity.

 A person buying a home (borrower) has to secure financing from a mortgage company (lender) to buy the house they want.
 Buying a home and getting the necessary financing for the home is a process.
 It starts with applying for a mortgage loan.

 Applying for a Mortgage

 A company that offers to finance a home is called a “Lender.”
 The lender has Loan Officers who are licensed to originate a mortgage loan.
 A borrower must apply for a mortgage with a Loan Officer to determine how much they qualify for, the requirements for such qualification and documentation needed to finalize the eligibility if they qualify at all.
 A borrower can apply for the loan in person, over the phone or online.

 The Loan Officer will ask the borrower to provide specific documentation for their income and assets.
 Documentation includes, but not limited to, 30-day paycheck stubs, last two years W2s and previous two years tax returns.
 Asset documentation, such as two months worth of bank statements and most recent report of retirement accounts, must be provided.